Trait lrlex::LexerDef

 where usize: AsPrimitive<LexerTypesT::StorageT>,

-{ // Required methods fn from_str(s: &str) -> LexBuildResult<Self> where Self: Sized; fn get_rule(&self, idx: usize) -> Option<&Rule<LexerTypesT::StorageT>>; fn get_rule_by_id( &self, tok_id: LexerTypesT::StorageT ) -> &Rule<LexerTypesT::StorageT>; fn get_rule_by_name(&self, n: &str) -> Option<&Rule<LexerTypesT::StorageT>>; fn set_rule_ids<'a>( &'a mut self, rule_ids_map: &HashMap<&'a str, LexerTypesT::StorageT> ) -> (Option<HashSet<&'a str>>, Option<HashSet<&'a str>>); fn set_rule_ids_spanned<'a>( &'a mut self, rule_ids_map: &HashMap<&'a str, LexerTypesT::StorageT> ) -> (Option<HashSet<&'a str>>, Option<HashSet<(&'a str, Span)>>); fn iter_rules(&self) -> Iter<'_, Rule<LexerTypesT::StorageT>>; fn iter_start_states(&self) -> Iter<'_, StartState>; }
+{ // Required methods fn from_str(s: &str) -> LexBuildResult<Self> where Self: Sized; fn get_rule(&self, idx: usize) -> Option<&Rule<LexerTypesT::StorageT>>; fn get_rule_by_id( &self, tok_id: LexerTypesT::StorageT, ) -> &Rule<LexerTypesT::StorageT>; fn get_rule_by_name(&self, n: &str) -> Option<&Rule<LexerTypesT::StorageT>>; fn set_rule_ids<'a>( &'a mut self, rule_ids_map: &HashMap<&'a str, LexerTypesT::StorageT>, ) -> (Option<HashSet<&'a str>>, Option<HashSet<&'a str>>); fn set_rule_ids_spanned<'a>( &'a mut self, rule_ids_map: &HashMap<&'a str, LexerTypesT::StorageT>, ) -> (Option<HashSet<&'a str>>, Option<HashSet<(&'a str, Span)>>); fn iter_rules(&self) -> Iter<'_, Rule<LexerTypesT::StorageT>>; fn iter_start_states(&self) -> Iter<'_, StartState>; }

 Expand description